Southwest Pride

 Unfortunately we left for the day without checking the basement of the building, which is where the swimming pool was located.
 Oh well, hopefully this neighborhood landmark will be reopened soon for the benefit of the public again.

 Southwest, Mexicantown, and Clark Park somehow went from being one known as one of the most dangerous and gang-ridden areas of Detroit, to become one of the most often cited examples of neighborhood pride and how an enclave can stand strong against economic recession and encroaching blight from all sides.
 It somehow survived mostly intact while the rest of Detroit crumbled around it.
-I see no reason why this building shouldn't be reopened in the next couple years.
+I see no reason why this building shouldn't be reopened.

 References: